 Lebers Congenital Amaurosis

-Lebers Congenital Amaurosis (LCA) is a spectrum of inherited conditions that causes poor vision in early childhood.
-Symptoms commonly first appear around 2-3 months of age.
+Lebers Congenital Amaurosis is a spectrum of inherited conditions that causes poor vision in early childhood, symptoms often appear around 2-3 months of age.

 Myopia (Shortsightedness)